cosc-516-2022/lab4/README.md

 ## Setup

-Create a MongoDB Atlas account at: [https://www.mongodb.com/cloud/atlas/register](https://www.mongodb.com/cloud/atlas/register)  [Tutorial](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/).
+Create a MongoDB Atlas account at: [https://www.mongodb.com/cloud/atlas/register](https://www.mongodb.com/cloud/atlas/register).
+There is a [tutorial](https://www.mongodb.com/docs/atlas/tutorial/deploy-free-tier-cluster/).

 MongoDB Atlas supports a free cluster with up to 512 MB storage.
 No credit card is required.